saitharun08/DataEngineering-Workshop5/docs/swagger_introduction.md

 # Introduction to Swagger Documentation

 ## Overview
-Welcome to the first section of the "Introduction to Swagger" workshop!
+Welcome to the first section "Introduction to Swagger Documentation"!
 In this section, we'll provide you with a comprehensive introduction to Swagger and its significance in the world of API development.

 ## What is Swagger?
 Swagger is an open-source framework that simplifies the design, documentation, and testing of APIs.
 It provides a set of tools and specifications, including the Swagger Editor, Swagger UI, and Swagger Codegen, to streamline the entire API lifecycle.